Best restaurants in Toronto

 Why go?
 Go if you’ve been binge watching Chef’s Table and are craving a meal that’s a work of art.
 The stunning views of the city are a bonus to an already impressive experience.

 Why go?
 Head here when your standard Pad Thai take out just isn’t cutting it.
-Kiin is serving up delicate, complex dishes inspired by the art of Royal Thai cuisine.
+Kiin is a dining experience, where you'll be served up delicate, complex dishes inspired by the art of Royal Thai cuisine.
+Special commendation goes to the colourful Khao Yum which you can easily share with a culinary-loving friend.

 What is it?
 After 5 ½ years, Rose and Sons recently scrapped their all-day diner roots and revamped themselves into a proper Toronto-style deli.
 From chopped liver and onions, to seriously delicious hot pastrami sandwiches, Rose & Son’s is a perfect meal option for a schmaltzy lunch or dinner.